henry-burgess/clumsycode/content/blog/building-and-testing-online-gorilla-experiments-locally/index.md

 title: Building and testing online Gorilla experiments locally
 date: "2021-08-05"
 description: A potential solution for JavaScript developers looking to create experiments for Gorilla on their machines locally.
+tags: ["🧠", "👨‍💻"]
 ---

+_A potential solution for JavaScript developers looking to create experiments for Gorilla on their machines locally._

 After spending time myself developing experiments that were to run locally in a laboratory and online via Gorilla, I decided to spend some time trying to work out a way that I could streamline my development such that I would only have to modify code in one location - on my laptop in the comfort of my own development environment and configuration.